konflux-ci/image-controller/README.md

 ### Credentials rotation

-It's possible to request robot account token rotation by adding:
+It's possible to request robot account token rotation by adding (it will also re-create secret if it doesn't exist):
 ```yaml
 ...
 spec: